davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post2.md

 [a, gun, relativized series]

 "A," as a density function, is much "flatter."
 But, when you remember the actual footprint of the word in the corpus - "a" appears a total XX times, which represents about X% of all words in all 27k novels - the total quantity of linguistic "mass" that's getting displaced is sort of fascinating and bizarre.
 In the first percentile, "a" appears XX times more than you'd expect, under the null hypothesis, and XX fewer times in the last percentile.
-Here's again, plotted with an error bar around the uniform distribution, which shows the expected variance within two standard deviations.
-If "a" had no trend across the narrative, 95% of the bin counts would fall within the gray band:
+Here's again, plotted with an error bar around the uniform distribution, which shows the expected variance within two standard deviations - if "a" had no trend across the narrative, 95% of the bin counts would fall within the gray band:

 [a]